w3f/Grants-Program/applications/msai.md

 - **Full-Time Equivalent (FTE):** 3
 - **Total Costs:** 500 000 of which some will be covered by founders Requested amount in USD for the whole project min 100,000 USD till MVP stage.

-### Milestone 1 Example — Implement basic runtime with Substrate Chain API configured with the faetures described above
+### Milestone 1 Example — Implement basic runtime with Substrate Chain API configured with the features described above
 -
 - **Estimated duration:** 3 months
 - **FTE:**  1